-Contracts are awarded by a formal resolution of Council or by a delegated officer, in accordance with Council's Delegation Policy (Miscellaneous Sub Delegations Manual).
+Contracts are awarded by a formal resolution of Council or by a delegated officer, in accordance with Council's approved delegations.

 Council can negotiate with a preferred Tenderer to achieve an acceptable outcome reflective of the scope of works advertised.